aeonSolutions/AeonLabs-Sitebuilder-CMS/README.md

 - Feedback rating system

 check modules directory for an up to date list of packages
+## Layout & design
+check layouts directory for a list of layouts examples

 ##Security
 Please report security issues to info@aeonlabs.de